Involuntary Withdrawal Regulation 807

 1. All records concerning these proceedings shall be maintained by the Coordinator and shall be kept confidential in accordance with the Family Educational Rights and Privacy Act, its implementing regulations, and UNCSA’s FERPA Policy.

-2. The policies and procedures for transcript notation and fee refunds shall apply to students who withdraw, voluntarily or involuntarily, under this policy
+2. The regulation and procedures for transcript notation and fee refunds shall apply to students who withdraw, voluntarily or involuntarily, under this regulation.

 V. Revision History